 The number of pages in your tax return can add up fast, so get organized now.
 This step will save you both time and headache later if you’re audited.
 You can keep your tax documents organized using either a digital or paper filing system.

 If you prefer to keep digital copies of tax returns, make sure you save them on a secure drive and password protect them.
 Never save copies of anything with personal information on public computers or a computer you don’t have complete control over.
 Create a backup on a removable drive or use a secure cloud app solution, in case your computer crashes.
 If your app has the capability, you can also password protect the individual digital file.
-Scan the related receipts and other documents and place them in the same file together just as you would do with a paper-filing system.
+Data fees may apply.
+Check with your service provider.
+Scan the related receipts and other documents, and place them in the same file together just as you would do with a paper-filing system.

 If you opt to keep paper copies of tax returns on hand, invest in a fireproof, lockable file cabinet that can’t easily be moved.
 This step keeps your documents safer in the event of an emergency like a fire or burglary.